HaqimIskandar/Ctx2Skill/README.md

 > **Can Language Models Learn from Context Skillfully?**

-The code of our paper **"From Context to Skills: Can Language Models Learn from Context Skillfully? "**.
+The code of our paper "**From Context to Skills: Can Language Models Learn from Context Skillfully?** ".

 Ctx2Skill is a self-evolving framework that autonomously discovers, refines, and selects context-specific skills from complex contexts, requiring **no human annotation** and **no external feedback**.
 The resulting natural-language skills can be plugged into any language model at inference time to enhance context learning capability.